cjoana/cjoana.github.io/_posts/cosmo/2022-11-02-preheating.md

 </p>

 <p align = "center">
 Fig. 2 Gravitational and scalar-field dyanmics during pre-inflation.
-Two simulations are shown, one with super-Hubble initial conditions (left) and another with (large) sub-Hubble size inhomogeneities.
+Two simulations are shown, one with super-Hubble initial conditions (left) and another with sub-Hubble size inhomogeneities (right).
 </p>
 {: refdef}